UnpixeltGuard/newBaldy/README.md

 Docker image for my own discord music bot for mostly personal use.
 Mashed together in Python.
 Uses Invidious API to bypass YouTube API restrictions. (please support their projects)

+YouTube seems to also crackdown on services like Invidious.
+Some instances have disabled certain functions or their APIs.
+Am currently looking for alternative ways to gather songs/songdata.

 Mount your `config.txt` on the path `/app/config.txt`.

 ```